-- The expediency and validity of only having a single One-Call notification system to serve the entire State of Alabama, including the appropriate governance, legislative oversight, and membership outreach practices of the organization; - The adequacy of the enforcement provisions of current law; and - Other items related to the One-Call law that may increase the level of safety of its citizens."
+The expediency and validity of only having a single One-Call notification system to serve the entire State of Alabama, including the appropriate governance, legislative oversight, and membership outreach practices of the organization;

+The adequacy of the enforcement provisions of current law; and

+Other items related to the One-Call law that may increase the level of safety of its citizens."

 APSC President Twinkle Andress Cavanaugh appointed the GPS Director to represent the APSC on the One-Call Commission as a gas pipeline safety expert.
 This One-Call Commission was to issue a report and recommendations to the Governor and Legislature by December 31, 2015.
 The One-Call Commission was unable to reach a consensus on viable alternatives regarding adequate enforcement by the December deadline and continued to meet through FY-2016 and FY-2017.
+The final report of this "One-Call Commission" was submitted to the Governor's office and the Legislature in January 2018.

-In August 2016 the Director of GPS and others from the One-Call Commission met with representatives of PHMSA to discuss Alabama's adequacy regarding damage prevention.
+During FY-2018 the Director of GPS met with representatives of PHMSA to discuss Alabama's adequacy regarding damage prevention.
 This is a recurring examination of the state's damage prevention efforts that will be conducted by PHMSA each year.
-The result of the FY-2016 examination was a failing grade for Alabama due to the fact that the entities charged by Alabama law with the responsibility for assessing fines for utility damages have not levied any such fines or penalties.
-Unless there is active enforcement of the penalty provisions by the entities in Alabama that are currently charged with enforcement or there is a change in the existing law that otherwise results in effective enforcement by entities in Alabama, PHMSA will ultimately become the enforcement authority for pipeline damages within the state of Alabama.
+As in previous years, the result of the FY-2018 examination was a failing grade for Alabama due to the entities charged by Alabama law with the responsibility for assessing fines for utility damages having levied only a single fine or penalty, nor was there "adequate enforcement" as determined by PHMSA.
+Unless there is adequate and active enforcement of the penalty provisions by the entities in Alabama that are currently charged with enforcement or there is a change in the existing law that otherwise results in effective enforcement by entities in Alabama, PHMSA will ultimately become the enforcement authority for pipeline damages within the state of Alabama.